ivan-lednev/obsidian-day-planner/ARCHITECTURE.md

 ### E2E tests

-There is no easy way to write E2E tests for an Obsidian plugin.
+There is no easy way to write E2E tests for an Obsidian plugin, so we don't do those.

 ## UI, Svelte